syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Get-New-Form-Window-in-Front-of-an-Active-Window-while-Double-Clicking-a-Cell.md

 ---
 layout: post
-title: How to Get New Form Window in Front of an Active Window while Double Clicking a Cell
+title: How to Get New Form Window in Front of an Active Window while Double Clicking a Cell | WindowsForms | Syncfusion
 description: how to get new form window in front of an active window while double clicking a cell
 platform: WindowsForms
 control: GridGrouping